pjnorth/Spokane2Tribe/README.md

 [Data Management Basics](practice4.md) (08/30/2020)

+Hi!
 My name is Patrick North and I'm from Spokane, Washington.
-I am a freshman at William & Mary and I'm excited to start this new chapter in my life!
-I'm interested in math/data/business and I'll be running Cross Country and Track & Field for the Tribe.
+I am a freshman at the College of William & Mary and I'm excited to start this new chapter in my life!
+I'm interested in statistics/data science/business analytics and I'll be running Cross Country and Track & Field for the Tribe.
 This GitHub depository is for my DATA 100: Wicked Problems classroom.
 I look forward to exploring Data Science!